-8.1 Camping for Specific Management Areas

-8.1.1 Reservations for backpack areas and shelters will be accepted prior to stay.
+- 8.1 Camping for Specific Management Areas - 8.1.1 Reservations for backpack areas and shelters will be accepted prior to stay.
 Payment for shelter reservations must be received within fourteen (14) working days of the date reservation is made and before the date of use.
-All permits must be picked up in person from Arcadia Forestry Headquarters.

-8.1.2 Camping permits run from 3:00 PM on date of permit to 2:00 PM at end of camping period, except for the George Washington camp ground where camping permits run from 2:00 PM on the date of issue to 11:00 AM at the end of the camping period.

-8.1.3 No person may occupy a backpack area or shelter for more than a continuous three (3) day period with a seven (7) day minimum break prior to any re-occupancy.

-8.1.4 No person may occupy Escoheag Horsemen's Area for more than a continuous four (4) day period with a one (1)day minimum break prior to any re-occupancy, unless with official written permission from Arcadia Forestry Headquarters.
-Use of this area is limited to campers with horses.
-8.1.5 No person may occupy canoe campsites for more than one (1) night, with a minimum break of seven (7) days prior to any re-occupancy, unless with official written permission from Arcadia Forestry Headquarters.
-8.1.6 In the Arcadia and George Washington Campgrounds, no more than two (2) cars shall be parked at each campsite.
-Vehicles are prohibited in backpack areas, unless with official written permission from respective Forestry Headquarters.

-8.1.7 Visitors are prohibited from backpack areas and shelters, unless with official written permission from respective Forestry Headquarters.

-8.1.8 Campsites must be occupied each night of the camping period in backpack and shelter areas and Escoheag Horsemen's Area.

-8.1.9 No more than two (2) tents per site shall be allowed in Arcadia and George Washington Campgrounds and backpack areas, unless with official written permission from respective Forestry Headquarters.

-8.2 Camping for specific Parks properties
+All permits must be picked up in person from Arcadia Forestry Headquarters. - 8.1.2 Camping permits run from 3:00 PM on date of permit to 2:00 PM at end of camping period, except for the George Washington camp ground where camping permits run from 2:00 PM on the date of issue to 11:00 AM at the end of the camping period. - 8.1.3 No person may occupy a backpack area or shelter for more than a continuous three (3) day period with a seven (7) day minimum break prior to any re-occupancy. - 8.1.4 No person may occupy Escoheag Horsemen's Area for more than a continuous four (4) day period with a one (1)day minimum break prior to any re-occupancy, unless with official written permission from Arcadia Forestry Headquarters.
+Use of this area is limited to campers with horses. - 8.1.5 No person may occupy canoe campsites for more than one (1) night, with a minimum break of seven (7) days prior to any re-occupancy, unless with official written permission from Arcadia Forestry Headquarters. - 8.1.6 In the Arcadia and George Washington Campgrounds, no more than two (2) cars shall be parked at each campsite.
+Vehicles are prohibited in backpack areas, unless with official written permission from respective Forestry Headquarters. - 8.1.7 Visitors are prohibited from backpack areas and shelters, unless with official written permission from respective Forestry Headquarters. - 8.1.8 Campsites must be occupied each night of the camping period in backpack and shelter areas and Escoheag Horsemen's Area. - 8.1.9 No more than two (2) tents per site shall be allowed in Arcadia designated camping areas, unless with official written permission from respective Forestry Headquarters. - 8.2 Camping for specific Parks properties - 8.2.1 No more than two motor vehicles shall be parked at each campsite.

-8.2.1 No more than two motor vehicles shall be parked at each campsite.
-8.2.2 Camping permits shall be issued at the parks on a "first-come, firstserved" basis.
+- 8.2.2 Camping permits shall be issued at the parks on a "first-come, first-served" basis or by contacting our current campground reservation system provider.
 Campers shall be ready to set up camp on date of issuance.
-Permits shall not be issued by phone.

-8.2.3 Camping permits shall run from 1:00 PM on the date of permit to 11:00 AM at the end of the camping period as indicated on the permit.
-8.2.4 Reservations shall be accepted for Burlingame State Park Cabins by mail ONLY from April 1, at Burlingame State Park, 1 Burlingame State Park, Charlestown, RI 02813.
+Permits shall not be issued by phone at the campground. - 8.2.3 Camping permits shall run from 1:00 PM on the date of permit to 11:00 AM at the end of the camping period as indicated on the permit. - 8.2.4 Reservations shall be accepted for state campgrounds through the authorized campground reservation system provider.